Telecominfraproject/oopt-gnpy/docs/excel.rst

   C    - amp3

-In case you already have filled Nodes and Links sheets `create_eqpt_sheet.py <gnpy/example-data/create_eqpt_sheet.py>`_  can be used to automatically create a template for the mandatory entries of the list.
+In case you already have filled Nodes and Links sheets `create_eqpt_sheet.py <gnpy/tools/create_eqpt_sheet.py>`_  can be used to automatically create a template for the mandatory entries of the list.

 .. code-block:: shell

-    $ cd $(gnpy-example-data)
+    $ cd tools
-    $ python create_eqpt_sheet.py meshTopologyExampleV2.xls
+    $ python create_eqpt_sheet.py ../example_data/meshTopologyExampleV2.xls

 This generates a text file meshTopologyExampleV2_eqt_sheet.txt  whose content can be directly copied into the Eqt sheet of the excel file.
 The user then can fill the values in the rest of the columns.